brettlungal/brettlungal.github.io/README.md

             jekyll -v
             ```
     * #### For MacOS
-        1. Install gem using the Gem package manager with the following command
+        1. Install Jekyll using the Gem package manager with the following command
             ```bash
             gem install jekyll bundler
             ```